nidza07/nidza07.github.io/QC-docs/general usage.md

 To do so, press the applications key or open the context menu on that message.
 As long as this was a message you posted, the menu will contain an option to edit it.
 You can also use the shift+E shortcut on your message to access the edit feature directly.

+Keep in mind that you can not post multiple messages in a row.
+If you want to add something to your previous message, the recommended way is to edit it.
+In your inbox, this limitation does not apply, however you will have to wait some time before being able to post a second message in the same topic, unless it already contains a new reply.

 Note: All the functions mentioned above such as editing, voting, or labeling a topic require you to exit out of a topic and then come back to it to see the changes you have made.
 This is a limitation exclusive to the forum inside the Playroom client

 #### Forum subscriptions